COVID-19 vaccination for people above 18 begins in Delhi | Health

-The government set up the vaccination centres at schools to accommodate the large number of beneficiaries, he added.
+The government set up the vaccination centres in schools to accommodate the large number of beneficiaries in this phase, an official said.

 Till now, vaccines were being given to those aged above 45 at around 500 centres in the national capital.